AvijitBag07/bandwidthTest/guided_bandwidthTest_SYCLMigrated/README.md

 # `BandwidthTest` Sample

 The `bandwidthTest` sample measure the memcopy bandwidth of the GPU and memcpy bandwidth across PCI-e.
-This test application is capable of measuring device to device copy bandwidth, host to device copy bandwidth for pageable and page-locked memory, and device to host copy bandwidth for pageable and page-locked memory.
+This test application is capable of measuring device to device copy bandwidth, host to device copy bandwidth for pageable and page-locked memory and device to host copy bandwidth for pageable and page-locked memory.

 | Area                   | Description
 |:---                    |:---